All Episodes

 That's a lot of crime coming into the country.

-I get it, but among them are some 300 criminals and dangerous individuals that have mixed in with this caravan.
+But among them are some 300 criminals and dangerous individuals that have mixed in with this caravan.

-And all the money that we give to them goes to the governments and and goes to the politicians and goes to the already wealthy.
+And all the money that we give to them goes to the governments and goes to the politicians and goes to the already wealthy.

-The thing about this is that it can be controlled if realistic effective policies are allowed to be put in place.
+The thing, and I know that Brandon is going to be shaking his head when I say this, the thing about this is that it can be controlled if realistic, effective policies are allowed to be put in place.

 Why is this being allowed to build up?

-Put just putting up a wall would stop the majority of this stuff from ever happening.
+Just putting up a wall would stop the majority of this stuff from ever happening.

 The war on drugs, the war on terror, the immigration issue, it would all come to a quick halt.

-Now, they would always try to find different ways to get over the wall or under the wall, but those are new challenges that we could face right now, and for the my entire life and my career in law enforcement and in military, nobody's done anything.
+Now, they would always try to find different ways to get over the wall or under the wall, but those are new challenges that we could face.

-And and every time they try it, you get rhetoric like you just heard earlier when you started the show.
+And every time they try it, you get rhetoric like you just heard earlier when you started the show.

 Those that have those Democrats sound like Trump just during the Obama years.